hzhang1902/NodeFileServer/README.md

 # NodeFileServer

-simplist server for file directory and serving files
+simplist server for indexing and serving files

 ## run